NetOfficeFw/Docs/app/tutorials/tutorial08_en_cs.md

 # Check for a specific entity support at runtime

-Any object in NetOffice implements a special method too see at runtime a specified property or method is available This very important because not any property or method is available in any office version
+Any object in NetOffice implements a special method that checks at runtime if a specified property or method is available.
+This very important because not every property and/or method is available in all Microsoft Office versions.

 ```csharp
 bool EntityIsAvailable(string name);
 bool EntityIsAvailable(string name, SupportEntityType searchType);
 ```

-This example shows you how to use.
+This example shows you how to check if API is available in current Microsoft Office application.

 See chapter8 in technical documentation for further info.